timvgl/plus/README.md

-# MuMaxPlus
+# MuMax+
-GPU accelerated micromagnetic simulator.
+More versatile and extensible GPU-accelerated micromagnetic simulator.

 # Dependencies